jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/AspNetMVC.md

   The MSAL **ConfidentialClientApplication** object represents the app and handles token management tasks.
 It's initialized with **SessionTokenCache** (the sample token cache implementation defined in TokenStorage/SessionTokenCache.cs) where it stores token information.
 The cache saves tokens in the current HTTP session based on user ID, but a production application will likely use more persistent storage.

-Now you'll implement a sample auth provider, which is designed to be easily replaced with your own custom auth provider.
+Now you'll add code to the sample auth provider, which is designed to be easily replaced with your own custom auth provider.
 The interface and provider class have already been added to the project.

 1. In the **Helpers** folder, open SampleAuthProvider.cs.